 You can also report concerns to the police:

 If you suspect a child may be in immediate danger, contact the police by dialling 999.

-Our safeguarding and child protection policy can be found below.
+Our Safeguarding and Child Protection Policy can be found here.

 Our school’s Safeguarding & Family Support Worker is Tina Allen-Cowles.
 She works with lots of children and families and supports them in many different ways.
 If you need to talk to anyone about a pastoral, social or emotional concern then contact the school and arrange a time to meet with Tina.